mebarkiabdellah02/Ardogame/README.md

 ### 📌 About the Project

 This project is a modern twist on the classic Pong game, now fully playable on Android devices.
-The paddle is controlled by your hand via an ultrasonic sensor connected to an Arduino Uno, which communicates directly with your phone over USB serial.
+The paddle is controlled by your hand via an ultrasonic sensor\potentiometer connected to an Arduino Uno, which communicates directly with your phone over USB serial.

 ✔ No keyboard or touchscreen needed